vgalaktionov/glyphstrike/README.md

-# roguelike-go
+# Glyphstrike

-> A Go implementation of the python libtcod tutorial.
+> A Roguelike implementation in Go.

 ## Running